mirumee/ariadne-codegen/README.md

 ## Plugins

 Ariadne Codegen implements a plugin system that enables further customization and fine-tuning of generated Python code.
-It’s documentation is available separately in [PLUGINS.md](https://github.com/mirumee/ariadne-codegen/blob/main/PLUGINS.md).
+It’s documentation is available separately in the [PLUGINS.md](https://github.com/mirumee/ariadne-codegen/blob/main/PLUGINS.md) file.

 ## Using generated client